numlinalg/RLinearAlgebra.jl/readme.md

 ] add https://github.com/numlinalg/RLinearAlgebra.jl.git
 ```

-It is also to clone the repository into a local directory.
+It is also possible to clone the repository into a local directory.
 In that case refer to Julia Pkg instructions:

 [Using someone else's project](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project)